MarioSimoes60044/forge_hackathon_2025/README.md

 1. **Trigger:** Telegram message → determines conversation state (`new` or `creating_claim`)
 2. **Processing:**
-   - If `new`: an AI bot analyzes intent → possible paths:
+   - If `new`: an AI bot analyzes intent and directs the flow according to the following ordered paths:
-     - Fail to understand question
+     1. Fail to understand question
-     - Contact customers with expiring policies
+     2. Contact customers with expiring policies
-     - Provide a CSV list of claims under review
+     3. Retrieve claims under review (CSV)
+     4. Contact customers with unpaid fees
-     - Enter “create new claim” mode
+     5. Enter “create new claim” mode
-   - If `creating_claim`: the claim creation assistant handles the input.
+   - If `creating_claim`: the claim creation assistant handles the input and follows the leave/invalid/valid claim steps as appropriate.

 ---

-## Conversation Paths
+## Conversation Paths (ordered workflow)

 ### 1. Fail to Understand Question
-Sends an audio message (in the employee’s language) describing available options.
+When the assistant cannot parse the employee's intent, it sends an audio message (in the employee’s language) describing the available options and how to trigger them.

 ### 2. Contact Customers (Expiring Policies)
 - Fetches customer and policy data from **Airtable**.
 - Filters customers whose policy expires in the next 30 days.
 - Sends the relevant data to a voice AI agent (ElevenLabs + Twilio).
 - The AI calls customers and notifies them about their expiring policy.
-> Currently supports English only, but multi-language support is planned.
+> Currently supports English only; multi-language support is planned.

 ### 3. Retrieve Claims Under Review (CSV)
 - Queries **Airtable** for claims with a status marked as "Under Review".
 - Exports these records into a **CSV file**.
-- Sends the file back to the employee via chat, allowing quick access to all pending claims.
+- Sends the file back to the employee via chat for quick access to pending claims.

+### 4. Contact Customers (Unpaid Fees)
+- Fetches customer and payment data from **Airtable**.
+- Filters customers with outstanding or overdue fees.
+- Passes the filtered data to a voice AI agent (ElevenLabs + Twilio).
+- The AI calls customers to remind them of pending payments and provides guidance on how to proceed.
+> Future improvement: enable multilingual and personalized call messages.

-### 4. Enter “Create New Claim” Mode
+### 5. Enter “Create New Claim” Mode
-Prompts the employee for the information required to register a claim.
+Prompts the employee (via audio) for the information required to register a claim and changes the conversation state to `creating_claim`.

-### 5. Leave Claim Creation
+#### Sub-Paths (handled within claim creation)
-Allows the employee to cancel the process and return to the main state.
+- **Leave Creating Claim** → Cancels the claim creation process and returns to the `new` state.

-### 6. Invalid Claim
-Informs the employee (via audio) that the provided data was insufficient.

-### 7. Valid Claim
-- Fetches the related policy ID from Airtable.
-- Creates a new record in the **Claims** table.
-- Sends an audio confirmation.
-- Generates an HTML report, converts it to PDF, and sends it back in chat.
+- **Invalid Claim** → Requests missing or corrected data if information is insufficient.
+- **Valid Claim** → Fetches related policy ID, creates a record in **Airtable**, sends an audio confirmation, and generates a PDF report.

 ---

 ## Current Limitations

-- The **Telegram trigger must be manually re-enabled** after each run (not persistent).
+- The **Telegram trigger must be manually re-enabled** after each run (not persistent), which prevents a seamless always-listening flow.
-- **Airtable cannot check for missing records**, limiting validation (e.g., unknown customers or chat IDs).
+- **Airtable cannot check for missing records** in the current setup, limiting reliable validation (e.g., unknown customers or chat IDs).
 - The **frontend is not yet connected** to the backend.

 ---